opnsense/docs/source/manual/firewall.rst

 ..
 Warning::

+    **NAT rules are always processed before filter rules!**
-    `NAT : port forwarding rules <nat.html#port-forwarding>`__ are registered using a priority of 600, i.e. at a very high priority.
+    For example `NAT : port forwarding rules <nat.html#port-forwarding>`__ are registered using a priority of 600, i.e. at a very high priority.
 This has the consequence, that if you use a NAT : port forwarding rule *without a associated rule*, i.e. **Filter rule association** set to **Pass**, no other rules will apply!

 ..
 Tip::